aaronesque/gyre-lc/docs/source/user-guide/python-walkthrough.rst

 `iOri-Aa-response.h5`_ & `iOri-Ab-response.h5`_
     The tide models and their corresponding GYRE inlists are also included for each component.
 They are created with GYRE using the parameters listed in :ads_citet:`Pablo:2017`.
 These contain the amplitudes and frequencies for the first 100 normal modes of a star's tidally excited oscillations.

-[*photometric grid*].h5 or tXXXXXgXXX.h5
+[*photometric grid*].h5
     Lastly, photometric data for each binary component are required.
-GYRE-lc works best with MSG, which rapidly interpolates desired spectra and photometry from a grid in :math:`log(g) - T_{eff}` space.
+GYRE-lc works best with MSG, which rapidly interpolates desired spectra and photometry from a grid in :math:`log(g)-T_{eff}` space.
 For that, three MSG-produced photometric grids are included in the ``$GYRELC_DIR/grid`` directory corresponding to the filters BRITE-R, BRITE-B, and Kepler.
 These grids are included for demonstration purposes, and if you'd like to synthesize light curves for different passbands, you'll have to create those using MSG yourself.

-    Lastly, model spectra (produced with `SYNSPEC <http://tlusty.oca.eu/Synspec49/synspec.html>`_) for each component are also included for testing purposes, but they are entirely optional.
-GYRE-lc works best with MSG-- for that, three MSG-produced photometric grids are included in the ``$GYRELC_DIR/grid`` directory corresponding to the filters BRITE-R, BRITE-B, and Kepler.
-These grids are included for demonstration purposes, and if you'd like to synthesize light curves for different passbands, you'll have to create those using MSG yourself.
+    GYRE-lc is also capable of working with SYNSPEC-produced photometric intensity data read in through a custom HDF5 format.
+Two such files are included (``t29173g423.h5`` and ``t30890g364.h5``) for demonstration, but the production of such files is computationally expensive relative to simply interpolating similar data via MSG.
+Therefore, no advice on how to produce SYNSPEC photometric intensities in this format will be offered in the foreseeable future.

 ******************************
 The GYRE-lc Module
 ******************************

-This walkthrough relies on `MSG <http://www.astro.wisc.edu/~townsend/resource/docs/msg/>`_ for rapid spectral synthesis.
+This walkthrough relies on `MSG <http://www.astro.wisc.edu/~townsend/resource/docs/msg/>`_ for rapid synthesis of photometric data.
 Download and install MSG, then set the :envvar:`MSG_DIR` environment variable as described in the `MSG Quick Start guide <http://www.astro.wisc.edu/~townsend/resource/docs/msg/user-guide/quick-start.html#quick-start>`_.

 To use GYRE-lc in Python, also make sure the :envvar:`GYRELC_DIR` environment variable is set (see `Quick Start`).
 I use a Jupyter notebook for this walkthrough, but you may later choose to write a Python script instead should it better suit your workflow.